matthew-e-brown/cotera.io/README.md

-This project is currently being re-worked on the `next` branch.
+This project is currently being re-worked on the ~~`next`~~ `master` branch.
 I'm re-writing it with TypeScript and Sass, plus some code-quality improvements.

 The coming update will also make the site into an *actual* PWA, as well as hopefully come with the ability to add multiple lists (so you could have one for